lidfoster/basic/docs.md

 Note that this toothbrush is totally safe to use for children, adults, pets, wildlife and trees.

-The toothbrush requires a multilingual dictionary.
+The toothbrush requires a multilingual dictionary and theosaurus.

 Changing this line.

-Added new stuff here.
+And this is different too.